How To Raise A Boy In A Patriarchal World – According To Queer Parents

 We haven't faced any judgement yet but we know it will come one day when he is older.
 When that day comes, we will tighten our armour and shield the negativity from these people.
 My (Andre) parents are constantly reminding themselves not to judge our parenting styles and decisions as they know we will know what is best for him and they just support what we decide for Tyler.

 Our advice would be to keep exposing kids to all types of people and culture.
 Don’t keep your kids in a bubble.
-If you were brought up in a judgmental environment, recognize it and take a few steps back and open yourself up much more before you start teaching your kids to.
+If you were brought up in a judgemental environment, recognise it and take a few steps back and open yourself up much more before you start teaching your kids to.
 It all begins in the family.
-Teach your kids how to socialize with others, how to offer help, how to receive help, how to share and learn what empathy is as soon as they can.
+Teach your kids how to socialise with others, how to offer help, how to receive help, how to share and learn what empathy is as soon as they can.